 The Afro since the '60s has been a hairstyle that takes guts to wear for black women.
 It was a symbol of the black power movement and a statement more than a trend.
 Tuesday 15th September is World Afro Day the day now to celebrate the Crown that many dares to be different and rock.

 A movement towards positivity in the black and mixed-raced community with a focus on the Afro, World Afro Day is all about removing bias and making the Afro beautiful and accepted.
 Founded with inclusivity at its core, plsLONDON made the crucial decision to stock afro hair extensions from the get-go.

-Born from the desire to diversify the hair industry, Black, female entrepreneur Rachael Nsofor and her daughters Brand Manager plsLONDON to provide high-quality hair that's affordable and accessible for all hair types - from straight 1 inch all the way through to 4c textured tresses.
+Born from the desire to diversify the hair industry, Black, female entrepreneur Rachael Nsofor and her daughters the plsLONDON team want to provide high-quality hair that's affordable and accessible for all hair types - from straight 1 inch all the way through to 4c textured tresses.

 The Afro Not a Trend

-The plus London founders believe that the haircare market is lagging way behind beauty, and are looking to change the hair industry over the long term, and have fought to make inclusivity one of the main pillars of the brand.
+The plsLONDON founders believe that the haircare market is lagging way behind beauty, and are looking to change the hair industry over the long term, and have fought to make inclusivity one of the main pillars of the brand.